 Research and Development Relief – More Trial than Success

 Businesses are constantly trying to become more efficient and effective at what they do.
-Today, this is often influenced by factors in addition to the obvious financial reasons, such as reducing waste, being more energy efficient and making better use of technology.
-However, trying different techniques and activities can be costly for businesses, both in terms of money and time.
+This may be for financial reasons, especially in today’s climate, but for many other reasons too such as reducing waste, being more energy efficient and making better use of technology.
+However, trying achieve this can be costly, both in terms of money and time.

 To encourage development and forward thinking, limited companies across a range of industries are encouraged to innovate through the availability of tax credits and tax relief against the costs incurred.
-Much has been written lately about the under-use of these schemes, but are they as simple as they sound?
+You may often see these referred to as Research and Development (R&D)credits.

 - they should be designed to ‘make an advance in science or technology across the field/industry as a whole, not just to your individual business